SharkSnack/shiren-5/content/guides/tips-and-tricks.md

 If a trap is visible, you can throw an item onto the trap to trigger it.<br/>
 Rocks can be thrown from 3 tiles away, and other items can be thrown from 10 tiles away.<br/>
-If the trap is against a wall, you can simple throw an item at the wall to trigger the trap.
+If the trap is against a wall, you can simply throw an item at the wall to trigger the trap.

 It's also possible to trap monsters by luring them onto a trap and then missing with a projectile.<br/>Standard methods to trap monsters: